cert-manager/website/content/en/docs/configuration/acme/http01/_index.md

 **FEATURE STATE**: cert-manager 1.5 [alpha]

-The Gateway and HTTPRoute resources are part of the [Gateway API][gwapi], a set of CRDs that you install on your Kubernetes cluster and which provide various improvements over the Ingress API.
+The Gateway and HTTPRoute resources are part of the [Gateway API][gwapi], a set of CRDs that you install on your Kubernetes cluster that provide various improvements over the Ingress API.

 [gwapi]: https://gateway-api.sigs.k8s.io

 {{% pageinfo color="info" %}}

-📌  This feature requires to pass a feature flag to the cert-manager controller and the installation of the Gateway API CRDs.
+📌  This feature requires the installation of the Gateway API CRDs and passing a feature flag to the cert-manager controller.

 To install the Gateway API CRDs, run the following command: